seikichi/pry-inline/README.md

 There is no need to edit any configuration.
-After you have added the dependency in Gemfile, pry-inline will enable the inline debugging functionality.
+After you have added the dependency in Gemfile, pry-inline will enable the inline variables view functionality.

 ## Development